codetalker7/dotfiles/README.md

 5. **Install `vimtex` and related LSP for `nvim`:** See https://github.com/lervag/vimtex?tab=readme-ov-file for the `nvim` plugin; there's also an LSP server for latex, called `texlab`: https://github.com/latex-lsp/texlab.
 Also, make sure to install the `treesitter` parser for `latex`.
 Try to do `TSInstall latex`.
 We probably need `tree-sitter CLI` for this: https://github.com/tree-sitter/tree-sitter/blob/master/cli/README.md.

+# Document and bibliography management

+I recommend [`papis`](https://github.com/papis/papis?tab=readme-ov-file) for this.
+Their README has all the information needed!

 # File managers

 I use [`yazi`](https://yazi-rs.github.io/docs/installation/), a fast TUI file-manager.
 Check out their docs for installation steps!
 A nice alternative is [`fman`](https://fman.io/), which has Vim-like key bindings!